 Between a rugged coastline ruled by slate and surf, Methodist chapels and hedonist beaches, John Betjeman country rubs up against a (sea) foodie paradise at Padstow.

 A tangle of tracks and footpaths past rushing rivers and wooded valleys, open moorland with brooding Neolithic stones, remote villages and vintage pubs.

-Cornwall is famous for its long- and short-distance walks, and there are many references within these pages to the Cornwall section of the South West Coast Path (which follows the entire coastline and is way marked with an acorn motif) as well as lesser-known routes, such as the Copper Trail and Tinners’ Way.
+Cornwall is famous for its long-and short-distance walks, and there are many references within these pages to the Cornwall section of the South West Coast Path (which follows the entire coastline and is waymarked with an acorn motif; see www.southwestcoastpath.com for further details) as well as lesser-known routes, such as the Copper Trail and Tinners’ Way.
 All these are well documented and easy to find online or in print; the circular walks I have suggested will often make partial use of these longer routes, but will only make sense on the ground if you are equipped with the appropriate OS Explorer map for the area.

-There are a few good cycle rides, following Sustrans NCN Route 3 (the Cornish Way) or the Clay trails.
+I mention a few good cycle rides, following Sustrans NCN Route 3 (the Cornish Way), the Clay Trails and routes of my own devising.
 Cornwall is fantastically hilly, which I thought was a curse, until I found myself feeling slightly let down by the flatness of the extremely popular Camel Trail.
 No uphill struggles, but no downhill, freewheeling exhilaration either.
-Slow, I realised, does not necessarily mean flat or snail’s-pace travel.

 The Isles of Scilly, meanwhile, are too small to attract serious walkers, but strollers and Slow explorers will be captivated by the tangle of paths and narrow lanes that thread about each island.
 Bikes are used for short A-to-B journeys as tarmac roads are in very limited supply here.